rabbitmq/rabbitmq-website/site/shovel-static.md

 ## <a id="configuration" class="anchor" href="#configuration">Configuration</a>

-The configuration for the Shovel plugin must be defined in the in the [advanced configuration file](configure.html#advanced-config-file).
+The configuration for the Shovel plugin must be defined in the [advanced configuration file](configure.html#advanced-config-file).

 It consists of a single `shovels` clause that lists the shovels that should